 Beginning of General Education:

-The establishment of the Directorate of Knowledge in 1925, marked the launch of the first educational system in the kingdom of Saudi Arabia (KSA) and was the cornerstone of the boys' educational system in the country.
+Establishment of the Directorate of Knowledge in 1925, marked the launch of the first educational system in the Kingdom of Saudi Arabia (KSA) and this directorate was the cornerstone of the boys' educational system in the country.
 A decision was made in 1927, to establish the first council for knowledge with an aim to develop an educational system that would monitor education in the Hijaz region.

-In 1951, the Ministry of Knowledge was established in the reign of King Saud Bin AbdulAziz Al Saud.
-It was the expanded and the developed form of the Directorate of Knowledge.
-Its functions were to plan and monitor boys' government education in primary, preparatory and secondary schools.
+In 1951, Ministry of Knowledge was established in the reign of King Saud Bin AbdulAziz Al Saud, actually it was the expanded and the developed form of the Directorate of Knowledge.
+Its functions was to plan and monitor boys' government education in primary, preparatory and secondary schools.
 King Fahd Bin AbdulAziz Al Saud was the first Minister of Knowledge.

-The General Presidency for Girls’ Education was established in 1960, in the reign of King Faisal Bin AbdulAziz Al Saud, with a budget of $ 4.4 million.
-The presidency was responsible for 15 primary schools and one female teachers' intermediate institute.
-It was chaired by Sheikh AbdulAziz Nasser Al Rashid.
+General Presidency for Girls’ Education was established in 1960, in the reign of King Faisal Bin AbdulAziz Al Saud, with a budget of $ 4.4 million.
+Initially the presidency was responsible for 15 primary schools and one female teachers' intermediate institute, it was chaired by Shaikh AbdulAziz Nasser Al Rashid.

 Beginning of Higher Education:

-The Ministry of Education (higher education) was established by royal decree No. 1/236 dated 19-5-1975, to execute the kingdom's policy on higher education.
+Ministry of Education (Higher Education) was established by royal decree no. 1/236 dated 19-5-1975, to execute the kingdom's policy on higher education.
 The Minister of Education is responsible for the implementation of the government's educational policy.

 Merger of the Ministries (Education and Higher Education) :